deplant/java4ever-framework/README.md

 contr.account().isActive(); // contract status
 ```

-or with credentials for signing external calls:
+or with additional `Credentials` param for signing external calls:

 ```java
 MyContract contr = new MyContract(sdk, "0:your_contract_address", keys);
 ```

 #### Accessing Function

+Now, when your contract object is created, just get handle of one
+of functions by calling one of the contract methods.

 ```java
 FunctionHandle getCustodiansFunctionHandle = contr.getCustodians();